lauraannewhelan/2024-2025-ATT-Y3-NGS/README.md

 ---

-# ✅ NGS analysis 2
+# 🧬 Lab: Next-Generation Sequencing Analysis 2 🧬

 At the end of our last lab we created a multiple sample VCF file - now it's time to do some postprocessing and also annotate the file to make it easier for us to read.